Identify advanced threats with User and Entity Behavior Analytics (UEBA) in Azure Sentinel

 Hunting queries and exploration queries

-Azure Sentinel provides out-of-the-box a set of hunting queries, exploration queries, and a workbook, based on the BehaviorAnalytics table.
+Azure Sentinel provides out-of-the-box a set of hunting queries, exploration queries, and the User and Entity Behavior Analytics workbook, which is based on the BehaviorAnalytics table.
 These tools present enriched data, focused on specific use cases, that indicate anomalous behavior.

 In this document, you learned about Azure Sentinel's entity behavior analytics capabilities.
 For practical guidance on implementation, and to use the insights you've gained, see the following articles: